mantrazul/obsidian-studies/Programming/Web/How does the Web Work.md

 Such a network comes very close to what we call the Internet, but we're missing something.
 We built that network for our own purposes.

-There are other networks out there: your friends, your neighbors, anyone can have their own network of computers.
+There are other networks out there: your friends, your neighbours, anyone can have their own network of computers.
 But it's not really possible to set cables up between your house and the rest of the world, so how can you handle this?
 Well, there are already cables linked to your house, for example, electric power and telephone.
 The telephone infrastructure already connects your house with anyone in the world so it is the perfect wire we need.

 To connect our network to the telephone infrastructure, we need a special piece of equipment called a _modem_.
 This _modem_ turns the information from our network into information manageable by the telephone infrastructure and vice versa.